zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/setup/setup-compute.md

   ![](./images/em-stack-details.png " ")

-You may now proceed to Step 2 (skip Step 1B).
+You may now proceed to [Step 2](#STEP2:TerraformPlan(OPTIONAL)) (skip Step 1B).

 ## **STEP 1B**: Create Stack:  Compute only
-If you just completed Step 1A, please proceed to Step 2.
+If you just completed Step 1A, please proceed to [Step 2](#STEP2:TerraformPlan(OPTIONAL)).
 If you have an existing VCN and are comfortable updating VCN configurations, please ensure your VCN meets the minimum requirements.
 - Egress rules for the following ports:  3000, 3001, 3003, 1521, 7007, 9090, 22

-If you do not know how to add egress rules, skip to the Appendix to add rules to your VCN.  *Note:  We recommend using our stack to create to reduce the potential for error.*
+If you do not know how to add egress rules, skip to the Appendix to add rules to your VCN.  *Note:  We recommend using our stack for ease of deployment and to reduce the potential for error.*

 1. Click on the link below to download the Resource Manager zip file you need to build your environment.
      - [db_system_rac.zip](https://objectstorage.uk-london-1.oraclecloud.com/p/pPV7w50bgS2qV-lLA7KQFEN4PN_ulXyrrYz1HbixQZw/n/lrojildid9yx/b/labtest_bucket/o/db_system_rac.zip)